Equine Practical Anaesthesia and Pain Management

 When a procedure can be done standing, you want to be sure your sedation and pain management will be effective and keep everyone safe.
 Learn some of the best practical approaches to help your patient and get the most out of the drugs available.

-From lumpectomies to wound management, performing an anaesthesia in the field can be most beneficial for both the horse and its owner.
-Explore the different drug combinations for effective field anaesthesia and learn about contraindications and side effects to help you manage your patients.
+From lumpectomies to wound management, performing anaesthesia in the field can benefit both the horse and its owner.
+Explore the different drug combinations for effective field and inhalant anaesthesia, and learn about contraindications and side effects to help you manage your patients.

-Foal anaesthesia can be challenging, and the overall relative risk is associated with foal age and the procedure.
-Foals pose a unique challenge because they are physiologically different from the mature horse and other neonatal animals.
+Foal anaesthesia can be challenging, and the overall relative risk depends on the foal’s age and the associated procedure.
+Foals pose a unique challenge because they are physiologically different from the mature horse and from other neonatal animals.
 Gain the knowledge and top tips to safely sedate and anaesthetise foals in your practice.

-Weather in the field in clinic an epidural is a common method of pain relief to assist with several procedures.
-From dystocia to uterine prolapse and surgery of the rectum, vagina, perineum and/or bladder/urethra as well as pain control.
+Whether in the field or in the clinic, an epidural is a common method of pain relief.
+Epidurals have a wide range of applications, from dystocia to uterine prolapse, surgery of the rectum, vagina, perineum and/or bladder/urethra, as well as pain control for lameness.
 Gain practical tips and tricks to help you deliver effective epidurals.

 ACF: field_5f641282ba740Array ( [post_type] => speaker [post_status] => publish [posts_per_page] => 4 [post__in] => Array ( => 6840 ) [post__not_in] => Array ( => 7947 ) [orderby] => name [order] => ASC )

 Dr Joanne Rainger

 Yes!
 Each live session is recorded, and the recordings are shared to each participant in a folder link.
 Registrants will have access to all the recordings for 30 days after the completion of the course.